jwplayer/jwplayer-documentation/docs/api/errors-reference.md

 <a name="media-html5"></a>
 ### Media Playback HTML5
+An error occured while reproducing content with our HTML5 Provider.

 |Error Code|Reason|Deprecated Error Message (Prior to 8.4.0)|
 |---|---|---|
 |<a name='220001'></a> 220001 | Occurs when a live stream has stalled for more than 30 seconds.
 The timeout can be configured at setup using config.liveTimeout. | The live stream is either down or has ended|